umccr/workflows/umccrise/README.md

 The idea is to simply bring germline variants in cancer predisposition genes:

 1. Take passing "ensemble" somatic VCF from [bcbio](https://github.com/umccr/workflows/tree/master/bcbio).
-"Ensemble" has variants supported by at least 2 of 3 callers (we use strelka2, vardict, and mutect2),
+"Ensemble" has variants supported by at least 2 of 3 callers (we use strelka2, vardict, and mutect2).
-2. Sort VCF by coordinate, extract PASS calls,
+2. Sort VCF by coordinate, extract PASS calls.
+3. Add variants from somatic calling filtered as common GnomAD.
-3. Subset variants to a list of ~200 cancer predisposition genes, which is build by [CPSR](https://github.com/sigven/cpsr) from 3 curated sources: [TCGA](https://www.ncbi.nlm.nih.gov/pubmed/29625052) pan-cancer study, [COSMIC CGC](https://cancer.sanger.ac.uk/census), and [Norwegian Cancer Genomics Consortium](http://cancergenomics.no/).
+4. Subset variants to a list of ~200 cancer predisposition genes, which is build by [CPSR](https://github.com/sigven/cpsr) from 3 curated sources: [TCGA](https://www.ncbi.nlm.nih.gov/pubmed/29625052) pan-cancer study, [COSMIC CGC](https://cancer.sanger.ac.uk/census), and [Norwegian Cancer Genomics Consortium](http://cancergenomics.no/).
-4. Report variants using CPSR, which classifies variants in the context of cancer predisposition, by overlapping with [ClinVar](https://www.ncbi.nlm.nih.gov/clinvar/) pathogenic and VUS variants and GnomAD rare variants.
+5. Report variants using CPSR, which classifies variants in the context of cancer predisposition, by overlapping with [ClinVar](https://www.ncbi.nlm.nih.gov/clinvar/) pathogenic and VUS variants and GnomAD rare variants.
 It also ranks variants according pathogenicity score by ACMG and cancer-specific criteria.

 ## Structural variants